wombleton/gitlaw-nz/acts/I/Interpretation Act 1999.md

     _commencement_, in relation to an enactment, means the time when the enactment comes into force

-    _committed for trial_ means committed to the High Court or a District Court under the [Summary Proceedings Act 1957][58]

     _Commonwealth country_ and _part of the Commonwealth_ mean a country that is a member of the Commonwealth; and include a territory for the international relations of which the member is responsible

     _consular officer_ means a person who has authority to exercise consular functions